Hanging framed art seems straightforward enough, right?

 A photograph or art piece, a custom or ready made frame, a nail & hammer.
 Err ... well, scratch the nail and hammer.

 Frames are traditionally prepared with a hang wire on the rear.
-It is typically mounted to the side rails of frames about 1/3 down from the top of the framed art.
+It is typically mounted to the side rails of frames about 1/3 down from the top of the frame.
 Also, this wire is traditionally longer than it need be.
 There is slack in it by some inconsistent amount.
-When hung from a hanging system rod this standard frame preparation will frequently cause the top of the frame to hang away from the wall, what we call face forward.
+When hung from a hanging system cable, or rod, this standard frame preparation will frequently cause the top of the frame to hang away from the wall, what we call face forward.

-Where to locate the attachments?
+To manage face forward, simply move the hang wire attachment points upward on the frame and while doing so, remove the extra hang wire length.
+Not sure where to locate the attachments?
 That depends on the size and weight of the frame.
-The rule of thumb is that you want to mount these as high as possible on the frame side rails, but just low enough so that the system hook will still be hidden behind the frame top.
-When you support the frame from your fi nger at the center of the hang wire, the wire should be no closer than 1-1/4” – 1-1/2” from the frame top edge.
+The rule of thumb is that you want to mount these as high as possible on the frame side rails, but just low enough so that the system hook will still be hidden behind the top of the frame.
+When you support the frame from your finger at the center of the hang wire, the wire should be no closer than 1-1/4" - 1-1/2" from the frame top edge.

-You may also leave the original hang wire in place and simply add a second one to use with hanging systems.
+If you prefer, you may also leave the original hang wire in place and simply add a second one for use with hanging systems.
 This is something progressive custom framers do as a matter of course and a valuable service enhancement for their clients.
+Once the frame wire has been relocated and tightened, there is one more step that will further enhance the professional presentation.
+Add a pair of Bumpers, an art hanging hardware, to the rear lower corners of the frame.
+These act to create a small space between the wall and rear surface of the frame and lessens the face forward dynamic.
+It also adds a pleasant floating frame effect.

-2b.
-You can also add a frame stabilizer behind the frame.
-This is a device that attaches to the system rod at the bottom rail of the frame.
-The objective is the same, to create a bit of space behind the frame at the lower edge of the frame.
-However, this action in only appropriate when the art piece is hanging from one system rod centered behind the art.
+The nextart hanging hardware to consider is whether your art piece will be hanging from a single cable or rod or two cables/rods.
+When hanging from one cable or rod, add a Frame Stabilizer behind the frame.
+This is a device that attaches to the hanging system cable/rod at the bottom rail of the frame.
+The objective is the same as the bumper, to create a bit of space behind the frame at the lower edge of the frame.
+However, this action in only appropriate when the art piece is hanging from one cable/rod centered behind the art.

-Remove the hang wire on the rear of the frame and install a Counter Weight Frame Stabilizer.
+When hanging from two cables/rods, replace the hang wire on the rear of the frame and install a Counter Weight Stabilizer.
 This clever device will use the weight of the frame to pull the top edge of the frame towards the wall.
 It includes the bumpers described earlier.

 This document is part of a series that were created to help optimize framed art, and other wall objects, for display via a hanging system.